Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Chime’s Response

-Chime published an article to help people understand the difference between fraud and scams, and what to do if they become a victim.
-Fraud occurs when a suspicious activity on a bank account occurs, which was not authorized by the account owner.
-Scams, on the other hand, occur when a person willingly provides personal information or authorizes a transaction.
+Chime published an article to help people understand the difference between fraud and scams and what to do if they become victims.
+Fraud occurs when suspicious activity on a bank account occurs which was not authorized by the account owner.
+Scams occur when a person willingly provides personal information or authorizes a transaction.
 Victims of fraud are more likely to recover their money since the activity was unauthorized, but victims of scams may find it harder to recover their money.

 They also shared a guide on how to protect oneself from online scams.
 Chime advises individuals to be cautious of red flags, such as the use of the term “free money,” images of large amounts of cash or luxury items, and references to Chime “ambassadors” or “reps.”

 The guide also advises individuals to protect their personal information and to never share it with anyone who claims to be from Chime.
-They also warns against phone calls, text messages, cash or money flipping, direct messages, and fake support websites and social media profiles, which can be used by scammers to obtain sensitive information.
+They also warn against phone calls, text messages, cash or money flipping, direct messages, and fake support websites and social media profiles, which scammers can use to obtain sensitive information.

 Chime Complaints